claudia-pacheco/walkies-client/README.md

 ## Styling

 We decided to go for bright colours and use pictures of our family/friends for the Community Stories section.
 This way our project feels more personalised and intimate.
-Initially, we were thinking to use a styling library however, we soon realised they were more coplicated than we anticipated!
+Initially, we were thinking of using a styling library however, we soon realised they were more complicated than we anticipated!
 Therefore, we decided to go with vanilla CSS to save us some time.
 Hopefully in the next projects/future we will be able to work with one.

 ## Challenges and Wins

 ### Wins

 One of our greatest wins was working successfully as a team and organising our work through Trello boards.
 This helped us to stay on track with every task that needed to be completed.
-We kindly accepeted constructive criticism and shared ideas with each other in order to reach the best results possible.
+We kindly accepted constructive feedback and shared ideas with each other in order to reach the best results possible.

-A personal win was definitely succesfully feed data into our API from the Register form.
+A personal win was definitely successfully feed data into our API from the Register form.
 This was a new concept for me as previously we had an external API so it was really cool to have our own and it working successfully.
 Another win was playing around with ``useParams`` and ``LocalStorage``.
 For the most part, it was successful and we were able to retrieve the correct information without having to place different fetch requests.

 ### Challenges

-At the beggining we had lots of bugs trying to feed the data into the MongoDB Atlas cloud so we could all work on different devices with the same data.
+At the beginning we had lots of bugs trying to feed the data into the MongoDB Atlas cloud so we could all work on different devices with the same data.
 It tooks us a few moments to realise how to properly connect it, but once we figured it out we used the cloud throughout the whole project!

-We had a few challanges - such as connecting to MongoDB, deploying our backend without errors and finally (arguably the largest one) uploading our dog data via the frontend to the database successfully.
+We had a few challenges - such as connecting to MongoDB, deploying our backend without errors and finally (arguably the largest one) uploading our dog data via the frontend to the database successfully.
 Luckily we had the help of our tutors but we always tried to work on the problem for a couple of hours before asking for help.

 I had quite a lot of trouble to initially grab a specific ID from a different component.
 I kept getting ``undefined`` on the console so it was very pleasant when ``useParams`` worked.
 I wish I had spent some time on styling as I feel like I haven't contributed as much as I would like to.